Marlhy Murphy

-Marlhy Murphy (born June 29, 2002), is an American musician, actress, television personality and internet personality.
+Marlhy Murphy (born June 29, 2002) is an American musician, actress, television personality, and internet personality.
 For her solo music, she goes by the mononym Marlhy.
-She has worked with bands such as The Regrettes, Pretty Little Demons, Zeppos, We're Not Dudes, and Purple Hats and Jetpacks.
-She is the youngest performer to ever perform at South by Southwest, and has appeared in Kids React, Nickelodeon's React to That, Amazon's A History of Radness, 2010's The Key, 2014's The Social Worker, 2011's The Great Clubhouse Rescue, 2017’s Flunky's Upset, and 2018’s Overnights.
+She has worked with bands such as the Regrettes, Pretty Little Demons, Zeppos, We're Not Dudes, and Purple Hats and Jetpacks.
+She is the youngest performer to ever perform at South by Southwest, and has appeared in Kids React, Nickelodeon's React to That, Amazon's A History of Radness, 2010's The Key, 2014's The Social Worker, 2011's The Great Clubhouse Rescue, 2017's Flunky's Upset, and 2018's Overnights.

-Biography
+Early life and education

 Murphy was born in Dallas, Texas.
 Around 2009, she began to play drums and started taking classes at School of Rock.
 Murphy also started playing piano when she was in the second grade.

+Career

 When Murphy was ten, she became the youngest performer at the South by Southwest (SXSW) festival.
 Murphy's band, the Zeppos, is a Led Zeppelin tribute band.
 The young members of We're Not Dudes and Pretty Little Demons, she met at the School of Rock in Dallas.

+On April 15, 2025, American Songwriter Magazine announced Murphy as the Indie Category Winner of the 2024 American Songwriter Song Contest.